-With the current climate, it's super important to also clean your everyday jewelry, especially rings.
+With the current climate and scary germs galore, it's super important to clean your everyday jewelry, especially rings.
 It can seem intimidating, but we’re here to break it down for you into 3 easy to follow steps for all types of gemstones and metals.
-Most importantly don't forget to wash, rinse and dry thoroughly under rings when washing hands.
+The most important thing is don't forget to wash, rinse and dry thoroughly under rings when washing hands.

 What You Need: 2 bowls warm water, antibacterial soap, a new soft toothbrush & a lint free cloth